geke1/web-procedures-protocols/README.md

 # web-procedures-protocols
-Web procedures and protocols relatign to managing &amp; updating facets of ACS' web properties
+Web procedures and protocols relating to managing &amp; updating facets of ACS' web properties